2023 SANS NetWars International Services Cup

 The team size limit is five eligible players.

 The winning team will be honored by having their country and service branch information engraved on the brand new International Services Cup trophy.
 The engraved trophy will be sent to the location of the winning team’s choice for display.
-This will be a traveling trophy, therefore if a different team wins the International Services Cup in the following year, their information will be added, and the trophy will be shipped to them.

 No. This event is available at no charge to invited eligible teams, hosted by the SANS Institute.